-Steve is on faculty at Seattle Pacific University and leads creative music workshops across the country.
-He is the author of The Living Jazz Tradition: A Creative Guide to Improvisation and Harmony (CMA Press), and Creativity Triggers for Musicians.
+Steve is on faculty at Seattle Pacific University and leads creative music workshops across the U.S. He is the author of the Amazon bestseller Creativity Triggers for Musicians, The Living Jazz Tradition: A Creative Guide to Improvisation and Harmony, and the Creative Music Blog.

 Steve holds a Bachelor of Music from New England Conservatory and a Master of Music from the University of Washington.
 He is a Conn-Selmer endorsing artist.

 Kaley Lane Eaton

 Dr. Kaley Lane Eaton is a composer, vocalist, multi-instrumentalist, and teaching artist with the Seattle Symphony.

 Her work has been performed across the U.S. and internationally, in venues ranging from Hong Kong concert halls, to the streets of Skid Row in Los Angeles.
 Seattle’s Live Music Project calls Eaton’s work “startling,” “intriguing” and “enjoyable … fresh, thoughtful and, importantly in the nova music area, pleasant on first hearing.”